EDCD/EDMarketConnector/README.md

 * Thanks to Cmdr magni1200s for the Japanese translation.
 * Thanks to Cmdr bubis7 for the Latvian translation.
 * Thanks to Cmdr Amarok 73 for the Polish translation.
+* Thanks to Shadow Panther for keeping the Russian translation up to date.
 * Thanks to Armando Ota for the Slovenian translation.
 * Thanks to Cmdr Mila Strelok for the Spanish translation.
 * Thanks to Taras Velychko for the Ukranian translation.